Harish0268/Blog-Website/README.md

 node app.js
 ```
 ### **4. Access the Application**
-- Open your browser and navigate to
+- Open your browser and navigate to view the project.
  ```bash
 http://localhost:3000
 ```
- to view the project.

 ---

 **Folder Structure**